0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 3. [AdBlock Plus](https://adblockplus.org/)

 #### Networking:

+**Router**
 All networking devices, like our home router, should have default credentials changed and all other guest or admin accounts disabled, if present.
 Ideally, the router should have one account that has a unique username and password that only you know.

+Routers should get routine firmware updates as they become available.

+**VPN**
 Personal devices should be configured to use a trusted VPN service provider.
 While this may be less important when connected to our home network, this becomes increasingly more important to maintain security and privacy when using public WiFi or even cellular data.
 - Best:  [Mullvad VPN](https://mullvad.net/en) (The most private, as it also does not require you to forfeit sensitive financial information)
 - Better: [Proton VPN](https://protonvpn.com/) (Very good option for our users who are using Proton for Email)

 There is a ton of information and misinformation on how VPNs work and how necessary they are.
-Folks who are serious about security and privacy should spend no less than several hours researching and understanding how this VPNs work.
+Folks who are serious about security and privacy should spend no less than several hours researching and understanding how VPNs work.
 For the sake of this document, I am highly recommending that people use them if you are on ANY other network other than the one you were provided by your ISP.
 And I would still use one even while on your ISP network for a variety of reasons that are beyond the scope of this document.

 #### Third-Party Apps
-Many individuals use third-party apps like Discord, WhatsApp, WeCHAT, and so on, so communicate with friends, family, and coworkers.
+Many individuals use third-party apps like Discord, WhatsApp, WeCHAT, and so on, to communicate with friends, family, and coworkers.
 These apps will have varying levels of security and privacy in place.
 This document can not cover all of them and their individual levels of trustworthiness, but the reader is encouraged to investigate the security of these apps and use discretion when sharing information on these platforms.

 ### Transferring Data Securely